dgutman/NeuroTK-Dash/README.md

 #### Jupyter notebook

 Another service at http://127.0.0.1:8888 is running a jupyter notebook instance.
 This is for local debugging, database queries and/or development

-## Getting started

-docker compose up

-*NOTE:* If the app hangs after running `python3 app.py` and gives no error, etc. ensure you are in the network and/or VPN is on and running as expected.

-## Files by Function

- - src
-  - components
-    - imageSetViewer.py: generates panels which visualize the images related to the selection/filters applied to the main table in "Item Set Datatable"
-    - statsGraph.py: generates graph/table which give counts of stainID and regionName
-    - annotationViewPanel.py: code for pulling and plotting annotations, including existing annotations and any being generalized
-  - pages
-    - home.py: generates home page, including building and populating the main table in "Item Set Datatable"
-  - utils
-    - api.py: various functions used to interact with the DSA/girder client